Lipid Panel with Total Cholesterol: HDL Ratio

 Taking a blood sample with a needle carries risks that include bleeding, infection,

 bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight

 stinging sensation or pain.
 Afterward, the site may be slightly sore.

 Many things can affect your results.
 These include medicines, diet, physical activity,

 How do I get ready for this test?

-Your diet has changed significantly in the past week
+Your diet has changed a lot in the past week

-You've been drinking alcohol in the last two days
+You've been drinking alcohol in the last 2 days

-You've had a heart attack in the last three months
+You've had a heart attack in the last 3 months